Sound Synthesis and Propagation Atom Feed

 We present an interactive algorithm to compute sound propagation paths for transmission, specular refection and edge diffraction in complex scenes.
 Our formulation uses an adaptive frustum representation that is automatically sub-divided to accurately compute intersections with the scene primitives.
 We describe a simple and fast algorithm to approximate the visible surface for each frustum and generate new frusta based on specular refection and edge diffraction.
 Our approach is applicable to all triangulated models and we demonstrate its performance on architectural and outdoor models with tens or hundreds of thousands of triangles and moving objects.
 In practice, our algorithm can perform geometric sound propagation in complex scenes at 4-20 frames per second on a multi-core PC.

 Paper...
-(IEEE Visualization, 2008)
+(IEEE Visualization, 2008) YouTube Video

-Interactive Sound Propagation in Dynamic Scenes using Frustum Tracing
+Interactive Sound Propagation in Dynamic Scenes Using Frustum Tracing

 Christian Lauterbach, Anish Chandak, Micah Taylor, Zhimin Ren, and Dinesh Manocha